kaluche/bloodhound-quickwin/README.md

 # bloodhound-quickwin
 Simple script to extract useful informations from the combo BloodHound + Neo4j.
-Can help to define a target.
+Can help to choose a target.

 ## Prerequisites
 - python3